-This chapter describes how WebLogic Server lets you configure how your application prioritizes the execution of its work using a Work Manager.
-Based on rules you define and by monitoring actual run-time performance, WebLogic Server can optimize the performance of your application and maintain service-level agreements.
+This chapter explains how WebLogic Server 10.3.6 lets you configure how your application prioritizes the execution of its work.
+Based on rules you define and by monitoring actual run-time performance, WebLogic Server optimizes the performance of your application and maintain service-level agreements.
 You define the rules and constraints for your application by defining a Work Manger and applying it either globally to a WebLogic Server domain or to a specific application component.